Planning to leave your smartphone or laptop at home when you go on vacation this month. Think again. Not sending emails on vacation is so last year.

 “We both checked emails once daily and texted colleagues as necessary,” she says.
 “But then we shut down our business communications.
 This ensured the vacation remained a vacation.”

-That’s the interesting thing about disconnecting in 2017: People say they want to do it.
+People say they want to do it.
 A recent Hilton Hotels & Resorts survey found that 77 percent of travelers say they prefer a vacation where they are able to unplug from their life.
 But, ultimately, they don’t.
-And when they fail, only 10 percent say they’re embarrassed about obsessively checking their smartphones and laptops.
+Only 10 percent say they’re embarrassed about obsessively checking their smartphones and laptops.

 That’s not a real vacation, says Samantha Ettus, author of “The Pie Life: A Guilt-Free Recipe For Success and Satisfaction.”

-“Just like you recharge your phone, you need to recharge your own battery with a real tech break,” says Ettus, who specializes in offering corporations advice on work-life balance.
+“Just like you recharge your phone, you need to recharge your own battery with a real tech break,” says Ettus.
+Ettus specializes in offering corporations advice on work-life balance.
 “But you can’t rely on your company or colleagues to set your boundaries for you.
 “That’s your job.”

 Yet even Ettus acknowledges that a complete disconnect — say, leaving the phone home — may not be possible in 2017.
 Instead, she advises choosing a time of day to check email and messages and then closing your laptop for the evening.
 Keep the office work contained where possible.

 In a perfect world, you wouldn’t check messages at all.
 Consider what happened to Anna Beyder, who works for an Atlanta-based technology company.
 On a recent vacation, she decided to log into her email account — and regrets it.

 “I opened an email that I thought was totally harmless only to find out that it said that my office was relocating to another city.
 I was being assigned to a new manager,” she says.
 Although it didn’t ruin her vacation, “I wish I hadn’t opened it,” she says.